How much do The Traitors contestants get paid to be on the show?

 The Traitors currently have £68,150 in the prize pot.
 Picture: BBC

-The only problem is that the £120,000 isn't actually the amount the winners of The Traitors will walk away with as they have lost some cash during the missions over the past 12 days.
+The only problem is that £120,000 isn't usually the amount the winners of The Traitors walk away with, as most lose cash during missions over the 12 days.

-The cash prize is stated as 'up to £120,000' as each day the contestants much take part in these tasks to win the cash - if they were to complete all tasks correctly the money would add up to £120,000.
+The cash prize is stated as 'up to £120,000' as each day the contestants must take part in tasks to win mounting cash – if they were to complete all tasks correctly the money would add up to £120,000.

-But who will walk away with the life-changing money?
-Well, there are two possible outcomes of the show; either the remaining faithfuls win the cash and split it between themselves or the traitor / traitors (if they remain in the game until the end) take the entire pot.
+So who walks away with the life-changing money?
+Well, there are two possible outcomes of the show; either the remaining Faithfuls win the cash and split it between them, or the Traitor / Traitors (if they remain in the game until the end) take the entire pot.